 Package Project Steps

-- Pick a partner or work alone.
+- Work alone or work with a partner.
 If working with a partner, you must complete 2 versions of your design.

 - Check out these package designs for inspiration.

 - Pick a product.
 It can be real or you can invent one.
 If it exists, make sure that your package design is not a copy of what already exists.

 - Pick a package template, book cover or CD cover template.